HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/script_application_security/import_export_config.md

 ## Default Import Properties for Script Applications

 When importing the Script Applications, only specific file types are allowed by default.
-These properties define which extensions can be uploaded as part of the application package.
-Each property is case-insensitive.
+These properties define which extensions can be uploaded as part of the application package, and each property is not case-sensitive.

 ### Default properties